Mayron/Demo-NotificationService/README.md

-# Description
+# About
-This repository demonstrates a bug with the MediatR NuGet package.
+This repository demonstrates a bug with the MediatR NuGet package when using notification handlers with generic type arguments and the IoC service provider's `ValidateOnBuild` config option set to true.
+The bug may not directly be a MediatR bug, but it does mean that MediatR is incompatible with the IoC service provider's validation build step.

+When adding MediatR to ASP.Net Core's default IoC container, it might be possible to tweak how INotificationHandlers are registered to fix this issue.

+# Bug Description
 The following test demonstrates the failure caused by the bug: https://github.com/Mayron/Demo-NotificationService/blob/master/NotificationService.IntegrationTests/UsersApiIntegrationTests.cs#L43

 ![image](https://github.com/Mayron/Demo-NotificationService/assets/5854995/a14b59b0-9d09-4ab1-a8a8-5a412c784d05)